Bloodstone Properties, Facts and Photos

 Bloodstone is a dark green variety of the mineral chalcedony.
 Chalcedony is a cryptocrystalline variety of quartz.

 Bloodstone is an opaque stone that takes on a high polish.
-When used as a gemstone it tends to be cut as a cabochon.
+It tends to be cut as a cabochon when used as a gemstone.

-The red markings are inclusions of iron oxides, usually hematite.
+The red markings in bloodstone are inclusions of iron oxides, usually hematite.

 The History of Bloodstone

-In powdered form it has long been used as a medicine particularly for issues relating to the blood.
+In powdered form, it has long been used as a medicine, particularly for blood-related issues.

-It was also believed to control the weather and turn the sun's rays.
-It was used to banish evil spirits, direct spiritual energies and to protect against the evil eye.
+Bloodstone was also believed to control the weather and turn the sun's rays.
+It was used to banish evil spirits, direct spiritual energies, and protect against the evil eye.

-It was also carried as a talisman by warriors and athletes because of the belief it could enhance physical strength and endurance.
+Warriors and athletes carried bloodstone as a talisman because they believed it could enhance physical strength and endurance.

-During the Middle Ages it's believed to have been used for sculptures that depicted flogging, whipping, lashing and martyrdom.
-Little tangible evidence exists to support this but many artefacts of Christ carved in bloodstone are housed in London's British Museum.
+During the Middle Ages, bloodstone was believed to have been used for sculptures depicting flogging, whipping, lashing, and martyrdom, but little tangible evidence exists to support this.

 "Heliotropium is found in Æthiopia, Africa, and Cyprus: it is of a leek-green colour, streaked with blood-red veins.
 From the circumstance that, if placed in a vessel of water and exposed to the full light of the sun, it changes to a reflected colour like that of blood; this being the case with the stone of Æthiopia more particularly.